augchan42/augchan42.github.io/_posts/2024-02-28-Spring Auth and Persistence.md

   - java
 ---

-With AI I've been able to implement Security and Persistence in Spring very quickly.
-These are really notes for my own usage so I can better keep track of what the hell I did.

-**Numerous Spring Abstractions and Annotations**
+As I've been quickly ramping up on modern Spring Boot for implementing security and data persistence (with a lot of help from AI coding assistants!), I wanted to capture some key concepts and observations.
+These are largely notes for my own reference to keep track of how I've approached things, especially contrasting with older Java development practices, but perhaps they'll be useful to others on a similar journey.

+**The Old World vs. Modern Spring: Annotations and Abstractions**

-At my previous job working for a mid-sized enterprise software company, the Java app I used to work on was over 15 years old.
-It pre-dated Spring and didn't use annotations (except for very small bits of later code used in the front end).
-It could be deployed to JBoss, Websphere, or Weblogic.
-It had its own db abstraction layer, custom security and authorization, etc.
+At a previous job, I worked on a large enterprise Java application that was over 15 years old.
+It originated before Spring became widespread and, as such, didn't use annotations much (except for some newer frontend-related code).
+That system was deployable to various application servers like JBoss, WebSphere, or WebLogic, and it had its own custom database abstraction layer, security mechanisms, and authorization logic.
+It was a world of extensive boilerplate and manual configuration.

-With Spring a lot of that is handled for you (I'm using Spring Core 6, spring-boot-starter-data-jpa -> 3.0.4 for persistence, and org.springframework.boot:spring-boot-starter-security -> 3.0.4 for security).
-You write a lot less code but for someone not familiar with Spring, they will get lost since the annotations pack a lot of functionality and code behind the scenes.
+Fast forward to modern Spring (I'm using Spring Core 6, specifically `spring-boot-starter-data-jpa` version 3.0.4 for persistence, and `org.springframework.boot:spring-boot-starter-security` version 3.0.4 for security), and so much of that heavy lifting is handled for you.
+You write significantly less code.
+However, for someone new to Spring, the sheer power packed into its annotations can be a bit bewildering because so much functionality happens "behind the scenes."

-I learned about @Entity, @Id, @GeneratedValue to create tables with auto incrementing id columns.
-Also learned about @CollectionTable and @JoinColumn for 1:Many child tables
+**JPA for Effortless Data Persistence**

+With Spring Data JPA (Java Persistence API), I quickly learned how a few simple annotations can replace mountains of old JDBC (Java Database Connectivity) code:

+- **`@Entity`**: Marks a Java class as a representation of a database table.
+- **`@Id`**: Designates a field as the primary key for that entity.
+- **`@GeneratedValue`**: Configures the primary key to be auto-incrementing.
+- **`@CollectionTable` and `@JoinColumn`**: Used for defining one-to-many relationships with child tables.

-By using these annotations, I don't need to write any jdbc code, or manage any database connections, or any SQL at all.
-I didn't need to write any DDL to create the underlying tables either.
+By using these annotations, I found I didn't need to write _any_ raw JDBC code, manage database connections manually, or construct SQL queries for basic CRUD (Create, Read, Update, Delete) operations.
+Spring Data JPA even handled the DDL (Data Definition Language) to create the underlying database tables based on my entities.

-**Spring Security**

-As for security, I learned about the Spring SecurityFilterChain to restrict url patterns, specify what roles are allowed to what patterns, and enable stateless Session Management.

-Also learned about JWT for Stateless Authorization, loading a jwt secret from property which is then used to generate a signing key using HMAC-SHA.

-User passwords are encrypted in the database with BCryptPasswordEncoder.

-The Spring UserRepository is used to load credentials from the User table.
-The Spring AuthenticationManager is used to authenticate the password from the login request against the password from the db on login.
-After authentication a jwt authentication token is returned along with the username, email, and profile info (name, title, etc).
-The jwt needs to be passed as part of the header on subsequent requests to auth the session.

-I tried navigating to the Spring AuthenticationManager impl code but wasn't able to (ctrl click on authenticate method in VSCode didn't work quite right for me).
+**Securing Applications with Spring Security**

+On the security front, Spring Security provides a robust framework:

+- **`SecurityFilterChain`**: This is a core component where you define your security rules.
+I learned to use it to restrict access to URL patterns based on user roles and to enable stateless session management, which is ideal for modern APIs.
+- **JWT (JSON Web Tokens) for Stateless Authorization**: I implemented JWTs for handling authorization without needing to maintain server-side session state.
+This involves:
+  - Loading a JWT secret from application properties.
+  - Using this secret to generate a signing key (e.g., with HMAC-SHA algorithms) for creating and validating tokens.
+- **Password Encryption**: User passwords stored in the database are, of course, encrypted.
+I used `BCryptPasswordEncoder` for this, which is a strong, widely recommended hashing algorithm.

+**The Authentication Flow**

+The typical authentication process I set up looks like this:

+1. A **`UserRepository`** (an interface extending Spring Data's `JpaRepository`) is used to load user credentials from the `User` table in the database.
+2. Spring's **`AuthenticationManager`** takes the username and password from an incoming login request and compares the provided password (after hashing) against the hashed password stored in the database.
+3. If authentication is successful, a JWT is generated and returned to the client.
+This token usually includes essential user information like username, email, and some profile details (name, title, etc.).
+4. For subsequent requests to protected API endpoints, the client must include this JWT in the request header (typically as a Bearer token) for the session to be authorized.

+As a side note, when I tried to explore the inner workings by navigating to Spring's `AuthenticationManager` implementation code in VSCode (using Ctrl+Click on the `authenticate` method), it didn't quite take me where I expected.
+It's a reminder of how much abstraction Spring provides – powerful, but sometimes you have to dig a bit deeper to see all the gears turning!

+Overall, my dive into modern Spring Boot for security and persistence has been a productive one.
+The framework handles so much complexity, allowing developers to focus more on business logic.